 Neuromuscular dentistry allows us added insight when it comes to chronic pain patients, complex jaw and bite issues, and complex cases.
 We often refer to a “bad bite” when talking about these types of cases, and this can include the following:

 - Grinding especially if you have noticed that your front teeth are looking shorter or more worn

 - Retruded chin

-- Short lower third of face (often referred to as over-closed bite or jaw) – commonly seen with patients who lost all their teeth
+- The short lower third of the face (often referred to as an over-closed bite or jaw) – is commonly seen in patients who lost all their teeth

 - Receding gums

 - Notches at the gumline (known as abfractions)

 - Chronic or frequent headaches